 Between These Hands

-This installation was comprised of a three minute video loop of rotating objects (each angle required to complete a museum assessment form), a poster of all the images documented over two months that required the digitizer to hold the object in their hand in order to capture the image, and a pile of the used gloves (the detritus of the interaction & a newly created object).
+This installation was comprised of a three-minute video loop of rotating objects (each angle required to complete a museum conservation assessment form) from the Mills College Art Museum, a poster of all the images documented/digitized over two months that required the "digitizer" to hold the object in their hand in order to capture the image, and a pile of the used gloves that each digitizer was required to wear (the detritus of the interaction & a newly created object).